 Tonight I am afraid there are more tears than joy.
 For tonight, we as a family say farewell to a dear and trusted very old friend.
 He will not be coming back again for quite some time.
 But trust me, he will come back.
 When God blesses you with children, Santa will return.
 Because once you believe...he will always return.

 And as John and Lacey hugged their daughter and encouraged her to get some sleep, the tearful 12-year-old wrapped her arms around her mother and softly sobbed "goodnight Santa."

 Parents want the very best for their children, perhaps reflecting on their own childhoods and hoping to give something better to their offspring.
 The story of Santa is so very sweet—Santa is a benevolent person who bestows gifts to boys and girls throughout the world—because he loves them.

 Little children believe this.
 They enjoy this.
 And it gives them happiness.

-Our children rejoice in looking forward--to growing and expanding and BEING.
-But we, as parents, although we want our children to grow, we also cling to the joy of having these precious little innocent people in our lives.
+Our children rejoice in looking forward, to growing, and expanding, and BEING.
+But as parents, although we want our children to grow, we also cling to the joy of having these precious little innocent people in our lives.

 Every step they take, every milestone reached, every real or imaginary mountain climbed is one step further away from us.
 Our children yearn to be adults.
 And we as their parents yearn to hold them close, just one day longer.